🗓️ Idiom: Beat Around the Bush (v)

 🧠 Example Sentences

-- Stop beating around the bush and tell us what the client really said.
+- Stop beating around the bush and tell me what you really think.

 📝 Practice Exercises